 She would go with her parents for a Parsi play on new year's eve, while growing up, and follow this with a Chinese meal.
 Being a Dadar girl (an area in Mumbai), Gypsy Chinese Restaurant was the venue for most celebrations in her life.
 And China Garden.
 My mother in law talks fondly of the time when Nelson Wang, the legendary owner of Mumbai's China Garden, stepped out of the kitchen on Parsi New Year and announced that the meal for all the Parsi guests in the restaurant that day was on the house.
 What's the big deal, you think?
 Well, the restaurant was packed with only Parsis that evening.
 And not just here.
-Come Parsi New Year, no matter how regular a customer you are, nothing can guarantee you a table at Ling's Pavilion, the Chinese restaurant in Mumbai's Colaba district.
+Come Pateti or Parsi New Year, no matter how regular a customer you are, nothing can guarantee you a table at Ling's Pavilion, the Chinese restaurant in Mumbai's Colaba district.
 That day is reserved for the Parsis, they will firmly tell you.

 Of course they do.

 Parsi New Year 2018: Know what you can cook during Pateti